kateryna-lukina/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 ---
-title: 'Understanding Battery Capabilities Of The MKR 1010 WiFi'
+title: 'MKR WiFi 1010 Battery Application Note'

 difficulty: intermediate
 description: 'Learn about different topics related to batteries, and how to choose the correct battery for you MKR application.'